ansjcy/QASys/README.md

 # QASys
-## QA system for database project, YALE
+### QA system for database project, YALE

+used for search Answers from multiple forum by question query